celestiaorg/orchestrator-relayer/e2e/README.md

 ./scripts/cleanup.sh
 ```

-NB : This will kill and remove hanging containers and networks related to the executed.
-But, might also delete unrelated ones if they have the same name.
+NB: This will kill and remove hanging containers and networks related to the executed.
+But might also delete unrelated ones if they have the same name.